risk-first/website/menagerie/Coordination-Risk.md

 It should be pretty clear that we are applying the [Scale Invariance] rule to [Coordination Risk]:  all of the problems we've described as affecting teams, also affect software, although the scale and terrain are different.
 Software processes have limited _agency_ - in most cases they follow fixed rules set down by the programmers, rather than self-organising like people can.

-As before, in order to face [Coordination Risk] in software, we need multiple actors all working together, so [Coordination Risks] (such as race conditions or deadlock) only really occurs in multi-threaded software where there is resource competition.
+As before, in order to face [Coordination Risk] in software, we need multiple Agents all working together, so [Coordination Risks] (such as race conditions or deadlock) only really occurs in multi-threaded software where there is resource competition.

 ### CAP Theorem

 The [CAP Theorem] has a lot to say about [Coordination Risk].
-Imagine talking to a distributed database, where your request (read or write) can be handled by one of many actors.
+Imagine talking to a distributed database, where your request (read or write) can be handled by one of many agents.

 There are three properties we could desire in such a system:

 - **Consistency**: Every read receives the most recent value from the last write.
 - **Availability**: Every request receives a response.
-- **Partition tolerance**: The system can operate despite the isolation (lack of communication with) some of it's actors.
+- **Partition tolerance**: The system can operate despite the isolation (lack of communication with) some of it's agents.

-Since _any_ actor can receive the read or write, it's a **GII** decision making system, because all the actors are going to need to coordinate to figure out what the right value is to return for a read, and what the last value written was.
+Since _any_ agent can receive the read or write, it's a **GII** decision making system, because all the agents are going to need to coordinate to figure out what the right value is to return for a read, and what the last value written was.

 [CAP Theory] states that this is a [Trilemma].
 That is, you can only have two out of the three properties.
 There are plenty of resources on the internet that discuss this in depth, but let's just illustrate with a diagram how this plays out.
 In this, the last write (3) was sent to a node which is now _isolated_, and can't be communicated with, due to network failure.
 What do you get back?